jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 <br>

-*What are some of your biggest musical, vocal, and lyrical influences?*
+*What are some of your biggest musical and lyrical influences?*

 **Logan:** Some of my biggest influences overall I'd have to say are bands such as Dimmu Borgir, Fear Factory, Metallica, Sepultura, Nile, Behemoth, Darkthrone and anything Devin Townsend has done.